The Constitution of Strong Tower Church

 The name of the church is Strong Tower Church (abbreviated as STC, as below).
 In order to distinguish it from any organisation that uses the same name, it may be written as Strong Tower Church (Reformed) or STC Reformed.

 STC exists to ascribe glory to the triune God through studying, presenting, and reflecting upon the unadulterated truth of Scripture and the pure gospel of Jesus Christ.
-In so doing, we seek to engage with both the primary text (Scripture) and with the secondary literature as critical thinkers, encouraging intellectual freedom for fearless enquiry, for we believe this to be the most appropriate and reverent methodology for studying the things of God.
+In so doing, we seek to engage with both the primary text (Scripture) and with any secondary literature as critical thinkers, encouraging intellectual freedom for fearless enquiry, for we believe this to be the most appropriate and reverent methodology for studying the things of God.
 Since Jesus Christ is a sign of offence (Luke 2:34; 1 Cor.
 1:23; 1 Pet.
 2:8), and since his gospel is therefore essentially offensive, STC refuses to dilute the offence of the Christian message, for we hold that the power of God is truly manifest not in the gospel adorned with political correctness, nor in the gospel stripped of its offense to contemporary sensibilities, but in the gospel rightly and faithfully proclaimed (Rom.
 1:16).

 Furthermore, STC exists as a fellowship formed by the Holy Spirit’s work of gathering those predestined before the foundation of the earth for adoption as sons and daughters of God, according to the purpose of his will (Eph.
 1:5)—a fellowship, therefore, founded upon a desire for truth, for he is the Spirit of truth (John 15:26), and it is in the truth that we are sanctified (John 17:17).
 With this in mind, we intentionally and prayerfully pursue a greater knowledge of God through his written word preserved in Scripture, in order that our faith might be strengthened, our hearts might be transformed, our souls might be edified, and our love for one another might be enriched.